chatwoot/docs/docs/self-hosted/deployment/caprover.md

 ```

 ## Accessing Rails Console

+Login to the server where you have caprover installed and execute the following commands.

 ```
 # access the shell inside the container
 docker exec -it $(docker ps --filter name=srv-captain--chatwoot-web -q) /bin/sh